 We'll start off with a take on John Moses Browning's proven original design.
-Almost any sportsman will recognize that iconic humpback receiver almost immediately.
-That receiver gives the A5 a longer sight plane, and as a result, more accuracy.
-This gun operates off a recoil-operated Kinematic Drive system to cycle rounds quickly.
-A generous recoil pad helps soak up the kick and keep you on target longer with the fiber optic sights.
-Browning offers this gun with several different stock materials, from a classic wood walnut finish to camo finishes like Mossy Oak Break-Up Country, Shadow Grass and more.
-The A5 is also offered as a 16-gauge shotgun known as the "Sweet Sixteen."
+Just about any sportsman will recognize that iconic humpback receiver almost immediately, which gives the A5 a longer sight plane, and as a result, more accuracy.
+Modern updates have kept the A5 at the top of most gun lovers' lists, and each new model seems a little better than the last.
+This gun uses a recoil-operated Kinematic Drive system to cycle rounds quickly, and a generous recoil pad helps soak up the kick and keep you on target longer with the fiber optic front sight.
+Browning offers the A5 with several different stock materials, from a classic wood walnut finish to camo-wrapped finishes including Mossy Oak Break-Up Country, Shadow Grass and more.
+It's even offered in a 16-gauge shotgun known as the "Sweet Sixteen."
+But truth be told, we're partial to the classic look of the A5 Hunter.
 Browning backs these guns with a 100,000 round or five-year guarantee of operation.

 Beretta A300 Outlander

 This gas-operated gun has built up a sterling reputation for cycling quickly and reliably.
-Beretta designed this shotgun to disassemble and reassemble quickly by breaking down into just four major parts.
-This can be done without any tools, another bonus.
-It can handle both 2 ¾ and 3-inch shells.
-A shim system lets you adjust the length-of-pull to your own preferences.
-The front sight is a metal bead.
-Beretta also includes an improved cylinder, full and modified choke tube with this gun.
-They offer several stock/receiver/barrel combos with this shotgun including a classic blued/wood, matte black and a total camo finish of Realtree MAX-5 for waterfowl hunters.
+Beretta designed this shotgun to disassemble and reassemble quickly by breaking it down into just four major parts.
+This can be done without any tools, which is another big bonus.
+It can handle both 2 ¾ and 3-inch shells, and a shim system lets you adjust the length-of-pull to your own preferences.
+Beretta also includes an improved cylinder, full, and modified choke tube with this gun.
+They offer several stock/receiver/barrel combos including a classic blued/wood, matte black, and a total camo finish of Realtree MAX-5 for waterfowl hunters.
 The safety can also be quickly swapped from right to left for even more versatility.
 The A300 is also a lot more affordable than some other higher-end autoloaders on the market.

-This one was first revealed to us personally by Savage last season and we came away from that first glimpse impressed and wanting to see more.
+This one was first revealed to us personally by Savage during the 2019 season and we came away an instant fan of the gun, having used one on several hunts since.
 Savage designed this gun with a dual-valve gas system called D.R.I.V.
 It vents excess gas before driving back the bolt.
-The result?
-Less recoil and smoother cycling.
-The length of pull and comb height are easily adjustable thanks to multiple gel inserts.
+The result is less recoil and smoother cycling.
+The length of pull and comb height are easily adjustable thanks to multiple inserts.
 Savage is offering the Renegauge in models tailored to specific types of hunting too.
-The waterfowl model has either a 26 or 28-inch barrel length and is finished in Mossy Oak Shadow Grass.
-A turkey model features a 24-inch vented barrel and comes in Mossy Oak Obsession.
+The waterfowl model has either a 26 or 28-inch barrel length and is finished in Mossy Oak Shadow Grass, and the turkey model features a 24-inch vented barrel and comes in Mossy Oak Obsession.
 Red fiber optic sights help get you on target quickly.

 Remington Versa Max

 The SX4 uses an active valve gas system to allocate and direct energy to reliably cycle up to 3 ½-inch shells.
-This gun features what Winchester calls Quadra-Vents near the front to channel excess gases and cut down on the recoil even more.
-This is a solid option for anyone looking for a gun that will bring down a spring turkey and fall geese with ease.
+This gun features Winchester's patented Quadra-Vents near the front to channel excess gasses and cut down on the recoil even more.
+This is a solid option for anyone looking for a gun that will bring down a spring turkey and fall geese with equal ease.
 Winchester made the gun ambidextrous with a reversible safety.
-They also sized up the bolt handle and release buttons to be easier to use while wearing heavy gloves.
+They also sized up the bolt handle and release buttons to be easier to use while wearing gloves.
 The SX4 features length of pull spacers to adjust the fit.
 While Winchester does make a 12-gauge, they also recently added a 20-gauge semi auto version to the line for anyone looking for slightly less recoil.

 Benelli Super Black Eagle 3

-Benelli redesigned this shotgun two years ago to give it even more modern features.
+Benelli redesigned this shotgun several years ago to give it even more modern features.
 It uses an inertia driven system to cycle up to 3 ½-inch Magnum shells.
-Benelli says this system keeps all the burnt powder and other messy residue in the barrel and out of the gun's internal systems for more time hunting and less time cleaning.
-A series of Comfortech shock absorbers, buffers in the stock and a cheek comb pad just add to the comfort of using this shotgun.
-They offer this gun with a variety of stock finishes from the latest black synthetic, to a classic satin walnut stock.
-Of course, they also offer finishes in the latest in camo patterns from Realtree, Mossy Oak and more.
+Benelli says this system keeps all the burnt powder and other messy residue in the barrel and out of the gun's internal systems, which translates to more time hunting and less time cleaning.
+A series of Comfortech shock absorbers, buffers in the stock and a cheek comb pad, add to the comfort factor.
+The Super Black Eagle 3 comes with a variety of stock finishes from a black synthetic to a classic satin walnut stock.
+Of course, they also offer finishes in camo patterns from Realtree, Mossy Oak, and more.
 Benelli is not a cheap brand by any means, but like most things in life, you get what you pay for.
 This is an ultra-reliable gun that will stand up to years of use in the field chasing waterfowl and longbeards.

 Stoeger Model 3500

-Another shotgun that utilizes an inertia drive system to cycle, this is a great option for waterfowl or turkey.
+Another shotgun that utilizes an inertia drive system to cycle, The Stoeger 3500 is a great option for waterfowl or turkey hunters.
 Stoeger offers a specialty turkey model with a steady handgun-style grip for even more accuracy.
 The vented and stepped rib barrels feature fiber optic front sights.
 Stoeger includes three different choke tubes and the receiver is tapped and drilled for a weaver-style scope base right out of the box.
 The stock is available in a matte black synthetic finish or one of several popular camo patterns.
-The Stoeger is highly affordable too.
+The Stoeger is highly affordable, too.
 The matte black version is just $600, making it a solid option for the hunter on a budget.